Fifty years on, The Magic Christian is still relevant so should it be recognised as the flawed masterpiece it really is? Yes!

 Ringo Starr‘s role in the film is an odd one.
 His presence will certainly have appealed to the money men bankrolling the film.
 As probably the best actor out of the four Beatles, he had a bit of an acting track record having appeared in Terry Southern’s Candy and been the lead Beatle in Magical Mystery Tour, Help and A Hard Day’s Night.
 Despite this, the part of Youngman Grand was actually written with John Lennon in mind.
 Although Starr and Sellers apparently got on well during the filming, Sellers is reported to have been determined that Ringo stole none of his thunder in the film and a number of Ringo’s funnier lines were appropriated by Sellers, leaving Ringo with relatively little to do or say.
 In fact, Starr’s role is really just as a stooge to listen to Sellers’/ Grand’s philosophising.
 At this point in Sellers’ career, this was a fairly common occurrence in films he was starring in.
 Sellers’ meddling even extended to a strange incident involving John Cleese.

 A pre-Python John Cleese and Graham Chapman had already written a treatment of the book for screen but on reading it, Seller’s threw out most of it.
-The only parts of their version that survived in the film were the the Sotheby’s scene where Guy Grand pays a huge amount of a Rembrandt and proceeds to cut out the artist’s nose from the picture in front of an aghast director played by Cleese.
+The only parts of their version that survived in the film were the the Sotheby’s scene where Guy Grand pays a huge amount for a Rembrandt and proceeds to cut out the artist’s nose from the picture in front of an aghast director played by Cleese.
 The other part of the film that survived was the sequence where Guy Grand bribes the Oxford team competing in that most English of traditions of ‘fair play’, the university boat race.
-Seller’s reportedly tried to have Cleese fired from the film and put pressure on director Joe McGrath to remove him.
+Sellers reportedly tried to have Cleese fired from the film and put pressure on director Joe McGrath to remove him.
 Why he attempted this is uncertain.
 Some say it was because Cleese was upstaging Sellers in the scene, something Sellers at this time could not countenance, others claim it was because Sellers felt Cleese was no good in the scene.
 In his definitive study of Sellers ‘The Life and Death of Peter Sellers‘, Roger Lewis quotes Sellers as shouting at Cleese ‘Jesus Christ, what are you doing?’ in front of the whole crew.
 Cleese has talked a number of times about how nervous he got before performing and maybe his nervousness having to perform next to a legend like Sellers took its toll.
 Either way, the incident was an interesting example of just how difficult Sellers was to work with and Cleese wasn’t fired but it was a scene Sellers was never happy with.

 The film’s late 60s/ early 70s vibe is bolstered also by the use of a few very well known British TV faces such as boxing commentator Harry Carpenter, radio announcer and boat race commentator John Snagge, reporter Alan Whicker and news anchors Michael Aspel and Michael Barrett.
 With a few very entrenched establishment figures in that line-up, one wonders what they thought they were getting themselves into.
 Were they given a script to read beforehand and if so did they read it?
 Was it explained to them what the film was actually about and if so, did it bother them?
 As Guy Grand regularly explained in the film, ‘Everyone has his price.’
 Carpenter’s sequence is especially funny where he is commentating on a boxing match when the protagonists suddenly stop and begin to make love to each other, disgusting the macho viewing audience, baying for blood.
 I remember during the 70s Carpenter interviewing a very bling Elton John on Sportsnight after his team, Watford, had just beaten the mighty Manchester United.
 After a smiling Elton had departed Carpenter grinned into the camera and giggled, ‘That result really made his earrings sparkle.’
 Harry wasn’t going to let that sort of unmacho display go unchecked!
 So it’s my firm belief that Harry had no idea what he was really commentating on.
 Or maybe he did, as Guy maintains everyone has their price…